Licton Springs Park

 AmenitiesRestrooms Drinking fountains Grills Play Area Trails

 This is a park worth seeing!
 Rustic, natural qualities arise from the sights and sounds of trickling streams, long grasses waving in the breeze, small ponds, and winding paths through wooded preserves.
-There is a play area as well as public restrooms, and the park itself is available for weddings and ceremonies.
+The Seattle Park District funded the renovation of the play area in 2016.
+Access improvements were made and a new piece of play equipment installed.
+The park has public restrooms, and the park itself is available for weddings and ceremonies.

 Licton Springs was once a healing center for Native Americans, who constructed sweat lodges and bathed in the mineral waters of the springs.
 After pioneer David Denny built a cabin near the springs in 1870, hundreds of settlers drove for miles to immerse themselves in the spring water and in the mud.